Separations in Proof Complexity and TFNP: Separations in Proof Complexity

 \subsection{Techniques}

 Our separation between Resolution and uSA (\cref{sec:proof-res-sa}) builds on the separation between RevRes and $\F$-NS (\cref{sec:proof-revres-ns}).
-We prove the latter separation for $\F=\R$ in a particularly robust form.
+We prove the latter separation for $\F=\R$ in a particularly robust form, namely we show that it holds even if we allow some small amount of ``error'' in the NS proof.
 We introduce what we call \emph{$\epsilon$-approximate Nullstellensatz} ($\epsilon$-NS) refutations where we relax the polynomial identity~\cref{eq:ns} over $\F=\R$ to hold only approximately: